-- Yes for “fit” and “buy-in” for next steps -- Obviously, every salesperson would love to hear “Yes,” there's definitely a fit.
+- Yes for “fit” and “buy-in” for the next steps -- Obviously, every salesperson would love to hear “Yes,” there's definitely a fit.
 And yes, there's definitely buy-in for moving forward.
-Yes, let's talk about next steps for how we can work together.
-Let's schedule a meeting to talk about recommendations and make sure that all the right people attend.
+Yes, let's talk about the next steps for how we can work together.
+Let's schedule a meeting to discuss recommendations and ensure that all the right people attend.
 That's music to everyone's ears.
 And in a perfect world, this scenario happens a high percentage of the time.

 - No for “fit” (will never be a fit) -- No matter how well trained an inbound salesperson is, that's solving problems and understanding their buyers, there could often be an outcome that's a “no.” This prospect is not a fit for your product or service and never will be a match.